 Now a Citrix Connection Quality Indicator that Simplifies the Citrix Admin’s Task

-eG Enterprise v7 provides a way for Citrix admins to track connection quality of every Citrix session.
+eG Enterprise v7 is a Citrix monitoring tool that provides a way for Citrix admins to track connection quality of every Citrix session.
 Without needing any additional software to be installed on the VDAs or client terminals, and without needing to ask their users, Citrix admins can proactively track Citrix Connection Quality of their user sessions from the eG Enterprise web console itself.
 Using the same metrics that the standalone utility uses, the Citrix Connection Quality indicator embedded in eG Enterprise provides Citrix admins with live information about the quality of all the sessions they are supporting.

 The Citrix helpdesk team can also use this indicator to respond to user complaints.
 When a user calls in saying that Citrix access is slow, they can check the eG Enterprise console, immediately determine if the user has a poor connection and indicate to the user that the issue may be with their network connection and not with the Citrix farm itself.

 User Experience Management: More than just about Monitoring Citrix Connection Quality

 Citrix Connection Quality monitoring is just one of the ways that eG Enterprise helps IT teams monitor and manage user experience.
 Watch this 2 minutes video to learn more about what complete user experience management entails and how eG Enterprise can help your organization in achieving this.